anoopsarkar/nlp-class/hw2.md

 ## Baseline

-The baseline method is what you should implement first before you explore additional improvements to improve the Accuracy.
+The baseline method is what you should implement first before you explore additional improvements to improve your score.

 First, we will implement _retrofitting_ to combine the information about word senses from Wordnet in order to modify the default word vectors.